ShivamBaishkhiyar/BelloML/README.md

 bellosgml.exe [options]

 #### DESCRIPTION
-A simple XML beautifier, that helps you making XML files easier read by human beings.
+A simple markup language beautifier, that helps you making SGML, XML or HTML files easier read by human beings.

 #### OPTIONS